Localization of Android applications

 We localize Android apps and games into more than 70 languages, and we offer linguistic testing services.

-You can or localize a small Android app independently using Nitro — an online professional translation service.
+You can translate a description for Google Play or localize a small Android app independently using Nitro — an online professional translation service.

 All translations are done by professional translators who are native speakers and have relevant experience.